dannywuwu/dannywuwu/README.md

 <br />

-Currently a second-year Software Engineering student at the University of Waterloo.
+Currently a third-year Software Engineering student at the University of Waterloo.
 Besides playing with software, I fancy meeting new people and savouring the taste of red bean.

 <br />